vda-lab/visualisation-tutorial/pages/vega-in-r/simple-barchart.md

   vegaEmbed('#vis1', yourVlSpec);
 </script>

-The dataset of the chart is:
+The dataset used for this chart is:

 ```R
 Var1 = c("a","b","c","d","e")